robwierzbowski/modern-js/README.md

 ##### TypeScript

 - Kinda odd that TS manages JSON import loading.
 I guess it's ok, but it's yet another place you might configure a JSON file loader (more common being a bundler loader a la webpack).
 It would be great to just have this in ECMAScript and be done with it.
-- OHHHH, we're no-emitting, and I'm guessing using SWC transpile the TS.
+- OHHHH, we're no-emitting, and I'm guessing using SWC transpile the TS (note, I switched back to pure EsBuild).
 I wonder if SWC is somehow reading the TS config, or if the TS config is just for editor / linter checking.
 If so, changing the rules without changing the underlying SWC config will create unexpected output.

 ##### CSS